nydailynews/russia-connex/app/story.md

 ![Nigel Farage](/static/img/farage.png)
 ### Nigel Farage
 #### A leader of the U.K. Brexit movement
 Farage has been named as <q>person of interest</q> in the criminal investigation.
-He is a strong ally of Trump’s and also has nebulous associations with Russia’s RT news network and with WikiLeaks founder Julian Assange.
+He is a strong ally of Trump's and also has nebulous associations with Russia's RT news network and with WikiLeaks founder Julian Assange.
 Farage has denied any connection to alleged wrongdoing.

 ![Julian Assange](/static/img/assange.png)
 ### Julian Assange
-#### The founder of WikiLeaks, a “not-for-profit media organization”
+#### The founder of WikiLeaks, a <q>not-for-profit media organization</q>
-WikiLeaks published stolen emails from the Democratic National Committee and from Clinton’s campaign in the final stretch of the 2016 race.
+WikiLeaks published stolen emails from the Democratic National Committee and from Clinton's campaign in the final stretch of the 2016 race.
 The Obama administration alleged that Russia was the source of the hacked emails and used WikiLeaks as an intermediary for publishing them, but Assange has repeatedly denied this.
 Assange met with Nigel Farage in March and there have been no details released about their discussion.

 ![Guccifer 2.0](/static/img/guccifer.png)
 ### Guccifer 2.0